olearytd/NightreignTimer/README.md

 ## 🙏 Acknowledgements

-Inspired by the dedication of the Elden Ring community and the haunting beauty of the Nightreign.
+Inspired by the dedication of the ER community and the haunting beauty of the Nightreign.